anushakodavanti/ADAS-Prototype/ReadMe.md

 2. Prototype
 3. Usability Study

-You can find the additional Details in the PDF
+You can find the additional details in the PDF